KerryLxrd/mini/README.md

 # Launching Minecraft from Python

 1. Download the repository and drag it to any folder
-2. Download the file "all" (https://workupload.com/file/GUEsZYNXcZ4)
+2. Download the file "all.zip" (https://workupload.com/file/GUEsZYNXcZ4)
 3. We throw the downloaded repository on the desktop and open (https://i.imgur.com/MeZIV0t.png)
 4. Move all files from the archive to the "archive" folder (https://i.imgur.com/Dgg4mDH.png)